Print

 1. To make the marinade: add buttermilk, oregano, ancho chili powder, garlic powder, onion salt, paprika, salt and pepper to a bowl.
 Whisk together until well blended.

 2. Cut boneless chicken into slider-sized pieces and pound them until they are thin - about 1/4."
-From three chicken breasts, I made nine slider pieces.
+From three medium chicken breasts, I made nine slider pieces.

 3. Add chicken to the marinade and make sure all pieces are covered.
 I also forked the chicken to make sure the marinade penetrates fully.